fspeirs/CS404/README.md

 # CS404
 Code Repository for CS404 Introduction to Python Programming.

+This is a course taught at Cedars School of Excellence, Greenock, Scotland.

 Author: Fraser Speirs <fs@cedars.inverclyde.sch.uk>

-Test!